 The People phase of fundraising planning is designed to help you engage your nonprofit’s stakeholders in shaping your fundraising strategy.

-Historically, there has been a disconnect between the way organizations communicate to their donors and the way they communicate to the individuals and communities they serve.
-Forward-thinking nonprofit’s are closing this divide by engaging those they serve in the strategy development process and through the adoption of diversity, equity and inclusion practices, including strength-based communication.
+Historically, there has been a disconnect between the way organizations communicate with their donors and the way they communicate with the individuals and communities they serve.
+Forward-thinking nonprofits are closing this divide by engaging those they serve in the strategy development process and through the adoption of diversity, equity and inclusion practices, including strength-based communication.

 Below is a snapshot of a page from the guide:

-Engaging your organization’s stakeholders, including both the communities you serve and your donors, to build a stronger, more impactful fundraising strategy will not only help your nonprofit raise funds, but also drive your mission forward.
+Engaging your organization’s stakeholders (including both the communities you serve and your donors) to build a more impactful fundraising strategy will not only help your nonprofit raise funds, but also drive your mission forward.
 Most importantly, continue to keep your stakeholders informed and involved as you shape your fundraising plan.
 Ask for their feedback again once you move into establishing pillars and objectives later in the process.
+The Fundraising Plan Template will show you how.

 Learn more about stakeholder auditing and engagement.